 Junior ISAs

-A Junior Individual Savings Account (JISA) is a long-term, tax-efficient savings account created for children.
-They were introduced in 2011, replacing Child Trust Funds (CTFs).
+A Junior Individual Savings Account (JISA) is a tax-efficient savings and investment account designed specifically for children.
+Introduced in 2011, JISAs replaced Child Trust Funds (CTFs) as the primary long-term savings vehicle for under-18s.

-To qualify for a JISA, a child must be under 18 and reside in the UK.
-An exception applies for children living abroad if a parent is a Crown servant (e.g., in the UK’s armed forces or diplomatic service) and the child is dependent on them.
-A child cannot hold both a JISA and a CTF account at the same time, but an existing CTF can be transferred into a JISA.
+To be eligible, a child must be under the age of 18 and ordinarily resident in the UK.
+An exception applies where a child lives overseas but has a parent who is a Crown servant, such as a member of the armed forces or diplomatic service, and remains financially dependent on them.
+A child cannot hold a JISA and a Child Trust Fund at the same time, although an existing CTF can be transferred into a JISA.

-- Stocks & Shares JISA: The money is invested in assets like funds, shares, and bonds.
-Any growth or income is free from personal tax for the child.
+- Stocks & Shares Junior ISA: Contributions are invested in assets such as funds, shares, or bonds.
+Any investment growth or income generated is free from UK income tax and capital gains tax.

-Early access to the funds is only allowed in two specific, unfortunate circumstances: if the child becomes terminally ill or if the child passes away.
+Early access to the funds is only permitted in very limited circumstances, specifically if the child becomes terminally ill or in the event of the child’s death.

 THE VALUE OF INVESTMENTS AND THE INCOME THEY PRODUCE CAN FALL AS WELL AS RISE.
 YOU MAY GET BACK LESS THAN YOU INVESTED.